kubewarden/kubewarden.io/content/blog/2026/02/kubewarden-1.32-release.md

 as well as updated the [docs](https://docs.kubewarden.io/next/reference/upgrade-path#stack-version-compatibility-among-components).

 ## Ongoing cleanup touches

-there's still some minor cleanups, reorg, and even further automation to perform for the benefit of developers.
+There's still some minor cleanups, reorg, and even further automation to perform for the benefit of developers.
 These cleanups will land in future versions.

-Our docs at doc.kubewarden.io will also get expanded in the near future.
+Our docs at [doc.kubewarden.io](https://docs.kubewarden.io) will also get expanded in the near future.
 Stay tuned!

 # Getting in touch